 Snappy ride.

-The Nike Vaporfly 3 is outstanding for 5K/10K racing, primarily due to its firm forefoot foam, lightweight design, and carbon-fiber plate, which all contribute to a snappy and agile running experience.
+The Nike Vaporfly 3 is excellent for 5K/10K racing, primarily due to its firm forefoot foam, lightweight design, and carbon-fiber plate, which all contribute to a snappy and agile running experience.
 This combination of features makes the shoe particularly well-suited for shorter, faster races where speed and efficiency are paramount.

 Very lightweight.